Minhajshaikh321/Dockerize-FlaskAPI-Mysql/README.md

  # To Run your application
  Open a terminal, navigate to your project directory, and run the following commands:

- docker-compose build  # Build the Docker images

- docker-compose up     # Start the Docker containers

- docker logs -f [container id] # use to check logs
+ docker-compose up --build  #use to build and start the Docker containers defined in a docker-compose.yml docker ps      # list the currently running Docker containers docker logs -f [container id] # use to check logs